kushalmeghwal/yapper-backend/README.md

 # 🗨️ Yapper

-Yapper is a real-time chat application with user authentication, profile management, and instant messaging.
+Yapper is a real-time stranger chat application with user authentication, profile management, and instant messaging made specially for generation alpha.
 It uses **Firebase Authentication** for secure login and **Socket.io** for live chat, making it fast and interactive.

 ---